alberto-mateos-mo/awesome-colours/README.md

 * [HTML Color Codes](https://htmlcolorcodes.com/) - Provides colour armonies, shades, tints and tones for a given colour.
 * [Color Safe](http://colorsafe.co/) - Helps you design a colour palette given a background colour and styling of text.
-* [Colormind](http://colormind.io/) - AI colour palette generator, you can upload an image to extract its colour palette.
+* [Colormind](http://colormind.io/) - A.I. colour palette generator, you can upload an image to extract its colour palette.